-For different ages, from 6 and above.
+For different ages, from the age of 6.

 Kinder-Uni (University for Kids) | Braunschweig Institute of Technology

-For various ages, from 8 and above.
+For various ages, from 8.

 Kinder-Uni (University for Kids) | University of Stuttgart

-For different age groups, starting from 8 and above.
+For different age groups, starting from 8.

 Calliope Mini – Program Your First Mini-Computer | Technische Universität Dresden

-For different age groups, starting from 9 and above.
+For different age groups, starting from 9.